 Activities of the Carlisle Committee

-Town Democratic Town Committees are the party's closest, most direct connections to towns.
-We promote the objectives and interests of the Democratic Party, encourage interest in the Democratic Party, and work for the success of Democratic candidates in our district, county, state, and nation, and we support progressive ideals in party platforms.
+Democratic Town Committees are the party's closest, most direct connections to towns.
+We promote the objectives and interests of the Democratic Party, by working for the success of Democratic candidates and supporting progressive ideals.

 Who We Are

 We are a group of about 25 members organized according to the MA State Democratic Town Committee rules.
 We meet almost every month to share ideas, hear from guest speakers, and undertake projects.
 We also have several members who are State Committee members and keep us current with work at the state level.
 The public is encouraged to attend our meetings, all of which are open.

 For now meetings are virtual.
 At right, following the election of new officers, June 16, 2022.

 We once again we are to communicating with the town (and commuters) via periodic holding of signs in our town center.
 Join us Fridays 3:30pm - 5:30pm!
 Drop by any time during these hours on Fridays till further notice, either with your own sign, or a DTC provided sign.

 Annual Picnic, Hosted by CDTC and 3rd Middlesex District

 Featuring candidates for state office, elected officials, food and good conversation.
 As usual, in a neighbor's spacious back yard.
 Over 100 attendees from around the district.

 State Convention, June 4, 2022